AndroidMaryTTS/AndroidMaryTTS-Client/README.md

-# AndroidMaryTTS-Client
+# Android MaryTTS-Client
 Android TTS client application based on MaryTTS, using gradle and maven repository centers.
 Actually support only ENG language but in feature will other ones.
-Can add your own hmm based voice as speaker with using [Marytts-Andorid](https://github.com/AndroidMaryTTS/AndroidMaryTTS).
+Can add your own hmm based voice as speaker with using [Marytts Andorid](https://github.com/AndroidMaryTTS/AndroidMaryTTS).

 #How to use: